About the course

 This means that you can gain a professional qualification by taking fewer exams when you graduate, giving your career a head start.

-The four-year version of our BSc Accounting gives you the opportunity to spend your third year studying abroad and you won’t pay tuition fees during this time.
+The four-year version of our BSc Accounting gives you the opportunity to spend your third year studying abroad and you won’t pay tuition fees during this time (2017 entry).
 In all other areas, this version of the course remains identical to the standard three-year variant.

 You can study abroad with one of our exchange partners in the United States, Europe, Canada, Australia, New Zealand, Latin America, the Middle East, Hong Kong and Japan.
 In doing so, you experience other cultures and languages, meet new people, and gain skills in organisation and flexibility, which are sought-after by employers.

 You may decide to opt for a placement year, where you develop your professional skills and build a network of business contacts.
 A placement year can give you a career advantage by showing future employers that you are a dedicated and experienced professional.
-You won’t pay tuition fees during your placement year.
+You won’t pay tuition fees during your placement year (2017 entry).

 The Essex Business School Placements Manager can offer bespoke support throughout the process of researching, applying and interviewing for placements.
 However, it is your responsibility to apply, prepare for and secure your own role.
 Most recently, our students have gained placements with organisations such as BMW, Samsung and Cummins.

 Our expert staff